 As we mentioned above, be sure to utilize responsive design.
 This lets your customers use your store from their mobile devices, tablets, and laptops.

 We hope this article gave you an understanding of how to set up a retail website.

 Do you have more questions about how to make a retail website successful?
-You can always create an online shop using an e-commerce website constructor like Shopify or WooCommerce, but we recomend Magento or Shopware.
+You can always create an online shop using an e-commerce website constructor like Shopify or WooCommerce, but we recommend Magento or Shopware.
 However, if you’d like to stand out with a custom web design and surprise your customers with innovative features, you can also hire an e-commerce agency like Dinarys.

 Related article: How to Create an E-Commerce Store with Magento 2